memcached/memcached.github.io/content/features/proxy/api-reference.md

 For a general overview of the built-in proxy, see [Built-in proxy]({{<proxy_base_path>}}).

+We are catching up on a backlog of documentation.
+If you think something is missing or find an error [please report it](https://github.com/memcached/memcached.github.io)

 ## Development status of the proxy API

 API functions are mostly stable, but are still subject to